Before we get into the list of the best pop up campers…let me tell you a quick story. It’s about a tent and an RV that were madly in love.

 Here’s the video tour.

 Trying to tow your pop up camper in addition to a bunch of bikes, tarps, skateboards, footballs, and random pool noodles can be challenging.
-That’s why you’ll love this version of the Aliner Somerset.
+If that sounds like you, you’ll love this Coachmen Viking V3.

 It’s got a front cargo area where you can haul anything from a few mountain bikes to a few dirt bikes.
 But don’t worry, that extra cargo space doesn’t mean you’ve got less space inside.

-Inside the 12-foot long box, you’ve got two ginormous king beds, a kitchenette, a slide-out dinette, and a toilet.
+Inside the 12-foot long box, you’ve got a queen and king size beds, a kitchenette, a slide-out dinette, and a toilet.

 Not your Grandma’s pop-up camper.